saucelabs/sauce-docs/docs/testfairy/sdk/tf-production.md

 Therefore it is important to follow these guidelines:

 1. On iOS, you **must** request explicit user consent before recording start.
-   Please read carefully the [Apple guidelines](https://developer.apple.com/app-store/review/guidelines/) and pay special attention to section 2.5.14
+   See the [Apple guidelines](https://developer.apple.com/app-store/review/guidelines/) and pay special attention to section 2.5.14

-1. On Android, please call disableAutoUpdate() in order to comply with [Play Store Developer Distribution Agreement](https://play.google.com/about/developer-distribution-agreement.html).
+1. On Android, call disableAutoUpdate() to comply with [Play Store Developer Distribution Agreement](https://play.google.com/about/developer-distribution-agreement.html).

-1. When recording sensitive data you **must** use TestFairy's end-to-end encryption with your own private keys, so that only your team will be able to see your sessions.
+1. When recording sensitive data you **must** use TestFairy's end-to-end encryption with your own private keys, so that only your team can see your sessions.

 1. You **must** hide sensitive data such as credit card numbers, passwords, or other PII, so that this info will not be uploaded to the server.